George Caster: Return to minor leagues

 On December 12, 1946, Caster was released by the Tigers.
 He played for San Diego and Hollywood in the Pacific Coast League during the 1947 season.
 In 1948, he was a player/manager for the Riverside Rubes in the Sunset League.
 He attempted a comeback five years later, serving as a player-coach and appearing in eight games for the Edmonton Eskimos of the Western International League in 1953.

-Family and later years
+Personal life and death

-Caster was married to Daisy Jennie Herlinger in November 1929.
-They had two daughters, Constance (born c.
-1933) and Catherine (born c.
-1935).
+Caster and Daisy Jennie Herlinger married in November 1929.
+They had two daughters, born in 1933 and 1935.